 You start on the upper balcony and make your way towards the stage area.

-Other stages have walls which produce an explosion when a character
+Other stages have walls which produce a damaging explosion when a character

 hits them.
-Your proximity to these walls also changes the characters'
+Your proximity to these walls also changes a character's special

-Tecmo managed to include some great songs in DOA2.
-You'll hear a
+managed to include some great songs in DOA2.
+You'll hear

-and kick effects plus Japanese speech (with English subtitles) are well
+of punch and kick effects, plus Japanese speech (with English subtitles)

 Your taste in fighting games will effect your enjoyment of DOA2.